 Here are ways to improve your Google Quality Score:

 - Use small ad groups: Relevance is key.
 Adding too many keywords to your ad groups spreads yourself too thin.
 Ideally, your ad groups should only include 15 to 20 keywords and should be tightly related.
 That way your ad copy is far more relevant to your keywords

 - Refine your keywords: Too many irrelevant keywords can lower your Quality Scores.
 Continuously refine your keyword list and add negative keywords to exclude any irrelevant terms.

 - Test your ad copy: A better CTR not only means more clicks but also improves your Quality Score.
 Run split tests with different ad copy to boost your CTRs.
 Experiment with different headlines and body text to see what resonates best with your audience.

 - Optimise landing pages: Better landing pages ultimately mean more conversions and higher Quality Scores.
 Your landing pages should be as relevant as possible to your keywords and ad groups.
 Be sure to also implement conversion tracking so you can measure performance.

-Digital Monopoly offers AdWords management services that deliver more sales to your business.
-We manage all aspects of your campaign from the initial setup to ongoing optimization and more.
+Perth Web Design offers AdWords management services that deliver more sales to your business.
+We manage all aspects of your campaign from the initial setup to ongoing optimisation and more.